 (b) A letter from the employer(s)* who issued the payslips confirming:

-* a template letter for units can be found in the Unit guide at this link
+* a template letter for units can be found in the unit guide to supporting non-British nationals.

 (c) Personal bank statements corresponding to the same period(s) as the payslips, showing that the salary has been paid into an account in the name of the person or in the name of the person and their partner jointly